bluejw/academic-kickstart/content/publication/cyclic_graph/index.md

 ---
-title: "Directed Cyclic Graphs for Simultaneous Discovery of Time-Lagged and Instantaneous Causality from Time-Series Data"
+title: "Directed Cyclic Graphs for Simultaneous Discovery of Time-Lagged and Instantaneous Causality from Longitudinal Data Using Instrumental Variables"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here